stefanind/GPT/README.md

 ### Dropout and biases

-The first obvious additions that will improve the model is by including dropout regularization and biases in the linear
+The first obvious additions that will likely improve the model is by including dropout regularization and biases in the linear layers.

 ### Between shard shuffling